LedgerHQ/app-boilerplate/tests/README.md

 ### Launch with your Nano S/X

-To run the tests on your Ledger Nano S/X you also need to install optional dependency
+To run the tests on your Ledger Nano S/X you also need to install an optional dependency

 ```
 pip install ledgercomm[hid]